Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "Human word?"
 Loor asked, then frowned when she nodded.
 "They can’t help?"

 "They could.
 Maybe.
 They have *great* medicine... but Abi doesn’t want it.
-Says if the gods want to Take her now…" She hooted softly.
+Says if the gods want to Take her now..."
+She hooted softly.

 Loor watched her for a second.
 "You think she’s wrong," he noted.